sai220284/my2-gangisetti/README.md

 | Martial Arts  | Martial arts, such as karate or taekwondo, offer a holistic approach to fitness and self-defense.
 It helps build discipline, self-confidence, and physical strength. | 3-6 hours            |

+# Inspiring Quotes by Scientists

+ I've curated two thought-provoking quotes by renowned scientists, each emphasizing the importance of curiosity and the unending quest for knowledge.

+---

+> *"The most beautiful experience we can have is the mysterious.
+It is the fundamental emotion that stands at the cradle of true art and true science."* - _**Albert Einstein**_

+> *"Science is not only a disciple of reason but, also, one of romance and passion."* - _**Stephen Hawking**_